 Here, then, we see Blake the Orientalist: namely, an epitome of Edward Said’s picture of the European intellectuals of the 18th and 19th centuries who saw the peoples and states of “the East” as incapable and moribund.
 He does not seem to have had any inkling of the capacities of the GSL forces working in combination with each other, spearheaded by SIOT units of the highest calibre.
 One wonders if Blake ever consulted his military attaché or absorbed the content of the Al Jazeera video presentations (2008 and 2009a & 2009b).

 It was a momentous miscalculation.
 Its ripples were quite serious in consequence.
 It informed Blake’s incessant demand for GSL to initiate a ceasefire and his equally persistent focus on a political solution.
-Behind these lines of policy, moreover, was a more sinister dimension revealed during the course of a media briefing on 6th May 2009 by his very own Political Attache, Michael Owen: USA wished to have the LTTE in place in the local arena as a political player that did not carry arms (Gamage 2014).
+Behind these lines of policy, moreover, was a more sinister dimension revealed during the course of a media briefing on 6th May 2009 by one of his bosses, the Under-Sec-of State in Washington, Michael Owen: USA wished to have the LTTE in place in the local arena as a political player that did not carry arms (Gamage 2014).
 That is another book.

 But how military-dumb can a major political player be!